jake-albert/py-algs/README.md

 # py-algs
 Author: Jake Albert
-Comprehensive review of algorithms and data structures in Python 3.
+Comprehensive review of algorithms and data structures written and tested on Python 3.7.0.
 Designed for side-by-side viewing of source code and testing in interactive mode in a terminal.
 Acknowledgement: Majority of practice problems sourced from *Cracking the Coding Interview, 6th Edition* ("CCI6") by Gayle Laakman McDowell.